 There’s an open access Crop Science Special Issue out under the title: Connecting Agriculture, Public Gardens and Science.
 Well worth having a look at.
 There’s great stuff on crop wild relatives, plant awareness, chefs, and trans-situ conservation, just to give you a flavour.
+There’s also a summary of the symposium that gave rise to the special issue.
+Our friend Colin Khoury was closely involved.

 I’ll just highlight here the paper by Gayle Volk and others on training needs in plant genetic resources conservation.1 The authors sent out a survey and analyzed the feedback from 425 respondents by type of institution: academia, NPGS, CGIAR, national genebanks, NGOs and the private sector.
 There were, fortunately, some topics which a majority across all institutions considered high priority areas for training: